oktant/techdocs/kubernetes/kubernetes.md

 # Kubernetes

-First things first…what the heck is Kubernetes?
+First things first…what is Kubernetes?
 Kubernetes is a container orchestration system that lets you deploy, scale, and manage containerized applications.

 ![kub1](images/kub1.png)